 On August 24th, 79 AD Mt.
 Vesuvius unleashed its fury by sending a smoke cloud 10 miles into the air and pelting the city with fire and pumice missiles.
 The following day, those who stayed in the city ( supposedly around 2,000) were killed by a toxic gas that swept through the city.
 According to Pliny the Younger, the eruption lasted for 18 hours.
 Consequently, the city itself was completely wiped out and was buried under 20 feet of ash and pumice.

 Only a short drive away, to make your Pompeii journey complete, you should definitely go and check out the volcano that made Pompeii famous to us today!
-If you don’t have a car and are staying in Rome, come join us for the adventure on our Private Pompeii and Vesuvius Day Trip with The Roman Guy.
+If you don’t have a car and are staying in Rome, come join us for the adventure on our Private Pompeii and Vesuvius Day Trip with The Tour Guy.